Moose and Zee: History

-Several weeks before Moose and Zee debuted as Noggin's hosts, advertisements featuring Moose and Zee were broadcast on Noggin to notify viewers of upcoming schedule changes, as well as to introduce the characters to replace Feetface.
+Several weeks before Moose and Zee debuted as Noggin's hosts, advertisements featuring Moose and Zee were broadcast on Noggin to notify viewers of upcoming schedule changes, as well as to introduce the characters to replace their unnamed blue mascot, who was nicknamed "Feetface" by fans.
 They officially debuted on April 7, 2003, as part of the Noggin channel redesign.
 Moose and Zee's first day also introduced Tweenies, Miffy and Friends, and the second season of Oobi (the first season of Oobi shorts had aired since 2000).
 Segments with Moose and Zee continued to appear daily on Noggin throughout their run.
 After the channel was replaced with a 24-hour version of Nickelodeon's long-running Nick Jr. block, segments with Moose and Zee were temporarily shown to ease the transition, but all of the characters' branding was removed on March 1, 2012.
 Moose and Zee were reintroduced as hosts of the Noggin mobile app in March 2015.
 The original 2015 commercial for the Noggin app features Moose and Zee, marking the first time since 2012 that the characters have been seen on television.

 From late 2005 to April 2010, for the TMF UK block of Noggin (also known as Noggin on TMF), Moose was introduced with a UK dubbing in their segments that appeared on the block.
 The UK voice was done by David Holt, a popular British voice actor which also did Face in the United Kingdom.
 The UK dub and its segments are hard to come across, so not much footage of the dub has surfaced.

 From 2008 until 2012, Moose and Zee were featured in wraparound segments on Noggin's video on demand service.

 Several of Moose and Zee's segments were dubbed into Spanish in late 2015, with the dubbed segments included as part of the Latin American Noggin app.
 Moose and Zee appeared in commercials on Nickelodeon's Latin American feed at the time of the app's release.